imalik18/liri_bot/README.md

     2. Venue location.

-    3. Date of the Event (use moment to format this as "MM/DD/YYYY").
+    3. Date of the Event

 https://github.com/imalik18/liri_bot/blob/master/assets/images/concert-this.png

 <h6>Do What It Says<h6>

-In addition to just directly typing in songs, movie or artist's names in termina, we added a random.txt file where you can write down these things and get the results by typing in *do-what-it-says*.
+In addition to just directly typing in songs, movies or artists names in terminal, we added a random.txt file where you can write down these things and get the results by typing in *do-what-it-says*.

 https://github.com/imalik18/liri_bot/blob/master/assets/images/do-what-it-says.png